cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/util/Log.rst

 .. java:method:: public static void setLevel(Logger logger, Level level)
    :outertype: Log

-   Sets the logging \ :java:ref:`Level`\  for a given LOGGER instance.
-You can enable just a specific type of log messages by using, for instance, \ :java:ref:`Level.WARN`\  value.
-To completely disable the given LOGGER, use \ :java:ref:`Level.OFF`\ .
+   Sets the logging \ :java:ref:`Level`\  for a given logger instance.
+You can enable just a specific type of log messages by using, for example, \ :java:ref:`Level.WARN`\  value.
+To completely disable the given logger, use \ :java:ref:`Level.OFF`\ .

    :param level: the logging level to set